-Crispy Chicken and Spinach Flautas are made with flour tortillas, rotisserie chicken, spinach and cheese.
-Don’t forget to serve with your favorite salsa and guacamole.
+Crispy Chicken and Spinach Taquitos are made with flour tortillas, rotisserie chicken, spinach, and cheese.
+Serve with your favorite salsa and guacamole and get ready to hear, “More, please!”

-So…..no more sweets for awhile.
-I’m sure it won’t last, but here’s a recipe that’s so easy and tasty, I usually have no room for dessert when I’ve had my fill of these Crispy Chicken and Spinach Flautas.
+These are so tempting, you won’t be able to stop with just one.
+I usually have no room for dessert when I’ve had my fill of these Crispy Baked Chicken and Spinach Taquitos.

-It’s similar to the Crispy Egg and Sausage Breakfast Flautas I wrote about here.
-Start with my favorite TortillaLand uncooked flour tortillas (available dependably at Costco and other grocery stores, not so dependably.)
+- FLOUR TORTILLAS: Start with my favorite TortillaLand uncooked flour tortillas available dependably at Costco and other grocery stores.
 I like the TortillaLand tortillas because of the way they bake up flaky and crispy.

 - 4 flour tortillas (8-inch diameter)